ismaelpzex/fuel-price-spain-API/README.md

 ## License

-This project is licensed under the ISC License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure that your code adheres to the existing code style and includes appropriate tests.
+Please refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) file for detailed instructions on how to fork the repository, create a pull request, and ensure your code adheres to the existing style and includes appropriate tests.

 ## Contact

-For any questions or suggestions, please open an issue or contact ismaelpzex@gmail.com
+For any questions or suggestions, please open an issue or contact [ismaelpzex@gmail.com](mailto:ismaelpzex@gmail.com).

 ## Topics